-NFS Technology Group has confirmed a seminar slot at the Facilities Show 2015, in partnership with Barclays Bank and Pareto FM, to discuss the multi-generational workplace and how this influences the roles and responsibility of the future FM.
+NFS Technology has confirmed a seminar slot at the Facilities Show 2015, in partnership with Barclays Bank and Pareto FM, to discuss the multi-generational workplace and how this influences the roles and responsibility of the future FM.

 On Tuesday 16th June 2015 at 2.40pm in the Workplace Interior Theatres, NFS will showcase its research on managing the five generations in the workplace from millenials (born after 1995) through to maturists (pre-1945), including investigating differences in aspirations and attitudes, communication preferences and technology alongside decision-making protocol.

 Luis de Souza, CEO of NFS will be chairing the debate, and joined by Katharine Photiou, Head of Workplace Savings at Barclays Wealth Investment who has completed extensive research on ‘exploring the benefits engagement challenge’ with regards to the priorities of today’s workplace generations.

 Andrew Hulbert, Managing Director of Pareto FM is also on the panel debate, ready to use his influence as an award winning Young Facilities Manager and leader of a national search for young talent.

 Katharine Photiou from Barclays said: “Employers are faced with a situation in which they must adapt to the multigenerational workplace to survive.
 But knowing where to start, how to involve staff and understand their different aspirations, and grasping what can be achieved can all feel overwhelming.
 So what are the steps you need to take to engage at every level?
 The panel discussion will consider these aspects and explore in detail how to adapt to the changes in the workplace to enable multi-generations to work together in harmony.”

 The panel discussion is part of the Facilities Management Show’s dedicated Academy, created to examine all the key features in facilities management alongside important topics and common challenges directly relating to interior space in commercial buildings.